-Regional Palliative Care Consultancy Team: Each team is made up of specialist palliative care medical, nursing and supportive care staff.
-One team is located in the South West sub-region and supports the palliative care services at Portland District Health, Western District Health Service and South West Healthcare, 50% of team activity is primary consultation and the remainder of the team activity is secondary consultation.
+Regional Palliative Care Consultancy Team: Each team is made up of specialist palliative care medical, nursing and/or supportive care staff.
+One team is located in the South West sub-region and supports the palliative care services at Portland District Health, Western District Health Service and South West Healthcare.
 The other team is located in Barwon sub-region and supports the palliative care services at Colac Area Health, Bellarine Community Health and Barwon Health.
-Barwon health are in the process of collating accurate data but early indications suggest that primary consultations are higher than the 50% previously presumed.